auth0/rules/appery.md

-## Generate a Appery Session Token
+## Generate an Appery Session Token

-This rule is used to generate a session token for accessing Appery Database Services.
-The rule adds a new `user.appery_session_token` property set to the user profile containing the Appery session token:
+This rule is used to generate a session token for accessing [Appery Database Services](http://appery.io/).
+The rule adds a new `user.appery_session_token` property set to the user profile containing the Appery session token.
+Yuo can use this `session token` to make further Appery API calls.

-The only way of generating a session token is using the `login` endpoint with a username/password.
+The only way of generating a session token is using the [`login`](http://docs.appery.io/documentation/users-rest-api/) endpoint with a username/password credentials.
 Since you will be storing users on Auth0, we have to create a rule that uses a long random string with high entropy as a password for all users.
-Think of it as a replacement for an API master key to obtain session tokens.
-Nobody can see this password since it's hashed on Appery database.
-You can rotate it, but make sure you update the existing users.
+You can think of it as a replacement for an API master key to obtain `session tokens`.
+Nobody can see this password since it's hashed on Appery's database.
+You could rotate it, but in this case, make sure you update the existing users.

 More information is available in the Appery API: http://docs.appery.io/documentation/backendservices/database/#Signing_in_login

+If the user doesn't exist, this rule will auto-provision one, with `email`, `name` or `user_id` as the handle.

 ```js
 function (user, context, callback) {